-PJM must schedule sufficient Contingency Reserves to satisfy the Reliability First (RF) requirements.
+PJM schedules sufficient Contingency Reserves to satisfy the Reliability First (RF) Regional Criteria.
 Contingency Reserves shall not be less than the largest contingency.
 Contingency Reserves must be made up of at least 50% Spinning Reserves.
-No more than 25% of Contingency Reserves should be interruptible load.
-(NERC Standard http://www.nerc.com/files/BAL-002-1.pdf BAL-002-2(i), RFC_Criteria_BAL-002-02.)
+No more than 33% of Contingency Reserves should be interruptible load.
+(NERC Standard BAL-002-3)https://tinyurl.com/nercBAL-002-2-i